2025–2026 Iran–United States negotiations: Iran's rejection of the US proposal

 On June 9, Iran rejected the Trump administration's proposal for a new nuclear deal but announced plans to present a counteroffer through Omani mediators.
-Iranian Foreign Ministry spokesperson Esmaeil Baghaei called the U.S. proposal unacceptable and not aligned with the ongoing negotiations.
-The main points of disagreement include Iran's right to continue domestic uranium enrichment, the handling of its current stockpiles of highly enriched uranium, and the conditions for lifting sanctions against Iran.
+Iranian Foreign Ministry spokesperson Esmaeil Baghaei called the US proposal unacceptable and not aligned with the ongoing negotiations.
+The main points of disagreement included Iran's right to continue domestic uranium enrichment, the handling of its stockpiles of highly enriched uranium, and the conditions for lifting sanctions against Iran.
 While Trump demanded the full dismantlement of Iran's enrichment program, Iranian leaders insisted that enrichment was non-negotiable.
-The latest U.S. offer reportedly included assistance in building nuclear power reactors and allowed limited enrichment until a regional consortium facility becomes operational.
-A central demand from Iran is that sanctions relief must bring tangible economic benefits.
+The latest US offer reportedly included assistance in building nuclear power reactors and allowed limited enrichment until a regional consortium facility becomes operational.
+A central demand from Iran was that sanctions relief must bring tangible economic benefits.
 Baghaei emphasized that this includes guarantees of restored banking and trade ties with other countries before any sanctions are lifted.
 He also urged the international community to address Israel's undeclared nuclear arsenal and prevent it from derailing negotiations.

 On June 10, Trump stated in a Fox News interview that Iran was becoming "much more aggressive" in the negotiations.
-The following day, Iranian defense minister Aziz Nasirzadeh warned that if negotiations with the U.S. collapse and conflict erupts, Iran will target American bases in the region.
-He stated that all U.S. bases in nearby countries are within reach.
-Trump also repeatedly threatened Iran with military action if no deal is reached.
-U.S. defense secretary Hegseth announced that the U.S. military was getting ready in case the talks fail.

-On June 12, 2025, IAEA found Iran non-compliant with its nuclear obligations for the first time in 20 years.
-The IAEA stated that Iran's repeated failure to fully address questions about undeclared nuclear material and activities amounts to non-compliance.
+The following day, Iranian defense minister Aziz Nasirzadeh warned that if negotiations with the US collapse and conflict erupts, Iran will target American bases in the region.
+He stated that all US bases in nearby countries are within reach.
+Trump also repeatedly threatened Iran with military action if no deal was reached.
+US defense secretary Hegseth announced that the US military was getting ready in case the talks fail.
+On June 12, IAEA found Iran non-compliant with its nuclear obligations for the first time in 20 years.
+The IAEA stated that Iran's repeated failure to fully address questions about undeclared nuclear material and activities amounted to non-compliance.
 It also raised concerns over Iran's enriched uranium stockpile, which could be used for both reactor fuel and nuclear weapons.
 Iran dismissed the resolution as politically motivated, and declared plans to build a new enrichment site and install advanced centrifuges.